David Souter: Personal life

-Once named by The Washington Post as one of Washington's 10 Most Eligible Bachelors, Souter has never married, though he was once engaged.
+Once named by The Washington Post as one of Washington's 10 Most Eligible Bachelors, Souter never married, though he was once engaged.
+He was an Episcopalian.

 Souter was elected to the American Philosophical Society in 1994, and the American Academy of Arts and Sciences in 1997.

-In 2004, Souter was mugged while jogging between his home and the Fort Lesley J. McNair Army Base in Washington, DC.
+In 2004, Souter was mugged while jogging between his home and the Fort Lesley J. McNair Army Base in Washington, D.C..
 He suffered minor injuries from the event, visiting the MedStar Washington Hospital Center for treatment.
-The problem led to public questioning of the Supreme Court Police's security detail, which was not present at the time.
+News of the attack led to public scrutiny of the Supreme Court Police's security detail, which was not present at the time.

-According to Jeffrey Toobin's 2007 book The Nine, Souter has a decidedly low-tech lifestyle: He writes with a fountain pen, does not use e-mail, and has no cell phone or answering machine.
-While serving on the Supreme Court, he preferred to drive back to New Hampshire for the summer, where he enjoyed mountain climbing.
-Souter has also done his own home repairs and is known for his daily lunch of an apple and yogurt.
+According to Jeffrey Toobin's 2007 book The Nine, Souter had a decidedly low-tech lifestyle: He wrote with a fountain pen, did not use email, and had no cellphone or answering machine.
+While serving on the Supreme Court, he preferred to drive to New Hampshire for the summer, where he enjoyed mountain climbing.
+Souter also performed his own home repairs and was known for his daily lunch of an apple and unflavored yogurt.

-Former Supreme Court correspondent Linda Greenhouse wrote of Souter: "to focus on his eccentricities—his daily lunch of yogurt and an apple, core and all; the absence of a computer in his personal office—is to miss the essence of a man who in fact is perfectly suited to his job, just not to its trappings.
+Former Supreme Court correspondent Linda Greenhouse wrote of Souter that "to focus on his eccentricities—his daily lunch of yogurt and an apple, core and all; the absence of a computer in his personal office—is to miss the essence of a man who in fact is perfectly suited to his job, just not to its trappings.
 His polite but persistent questioning of lawyers who appear before the court displays his meticulous preparation and his mastery of the case at hand and the cases relevant to it.
 Far from being out of touch with the modern world, he has simply refused to surrender to it control over aspects of his own life that give him deep contentment: hiking, sailing, time with old friends, reading history."

-In early August 2009, Souter moved from his family farmhouse in Weare to a Cape Cod-style single-floor home in nearby Hopkinton, New Hampshire, a town in Merrimack County northeast of Weare and immediately west of the state capital of Concord.
-Souter told a disappointed Weare neighbor that the two-story family farmhouse was not structurally sound enough to support the thousands of books he owns and that he wished to live on one level.
+In early August 2009, Souter moved from his family farmhouse in Weare to a Cape Cod-style single-story house in nearby Hopkinton, New Hampshire, a town in Merrimack County northeast of Weare and immediately west of the state capital of Concord.
+Souter told a disappointed Weare neighbor that the two-story family farmhouse was not structurally sound enough to support the thousands of books he owned and that he wished to live on one level.

-Over the years, Souter has served on hospital boards and civic committees.
-He is a former honorary co-chair of the We the People National Advisory Committee.
+Over the years, Souter served on hospital boards and civic committees.
+He was an honorary co-chair of the We the People National Advisory Committee.

+Death

+Souter died in his home on May 8, 2025, aged 85.
+Chief Justice John Roberts said after his death, "Justice David Souter served our Court with great distinction for nearly twenty years.
+He brought uncommon wisdom and kindness to a lifetime of public service.
+After retiring to his beloved New Hampshire in 2009, he continued to render significant service to our branch by sitting regularly on the Court of Appeals for the First Circuit for more than a decade.
+He will be greatly missed."